jrfnl/clearPHP/rules/no-direct-call-to-magic-method.md

 ## Rule Details

-This rule is aimed at avoiding direct call to magic methods.
+This rule is aimed at avoiding direct calls to magic methods.
 The list is the following :

 * `__construct()`
 * `__destruct()`
 * `__call()`